Bilal-Ahmad102/Genetic-Algorithm/README.md

 ## Files and Directories

-- `genetic_game.py`: The main script that runs the genetic algorithm and displays the game state using Pygame.
+- `genetic_game.py`: The main script that runs the genetic algorithm and displays the game state using Pyglet.
+- `connect_4.py`: Contains the core genetic algorithm functions.
 - `connect_4_utils.py`: Utility functions for generating random game states and printing the board.
-- `genetic_pygame_utils.py`: Pygame utilities for drawing the Connect 4 grid and managing the display.
+- `genetic_game_utils.py`: Pyglet utilities for drawing the Connect 4 grid and managing the display.
 - `README.md`: This readme file.

 ## Requirements

 - Python 3.6 or higher
-- Pygame
+- Pyglet

 ## Installation